pantheon-systems/terminus-build-tools-plugin/README.md

 ## Adding More Providers

-At the moment, the build:project:create command only supports GitHub and Circle CI.
+At the moment, the build:project:create command only supports GitHub, BitBucket, GitLab, and Circle CI.
 It is possible to add other providers.

 There is no plugin mechanism for providers; additional implementations must be added to the Terminus Build Tools plugin.
 Pull requests are welcome.